 and Procedures (IEEE 802 LMSC WG P&P).

-Revised drafts approved in subsequent WG letter ballot for forwarding to the Sponsor Ballot

-Group do not require Sponsor approval for forwarding.

 [Rationale: This sentence is completely of out place and makes no sense out of context.]

-13. Procedure for Conditional Approval to Forward a Draft Standard
+13. Procedure A: Conditional Approval to Forward a Draft Standard

 [Rationale: It will be easier to use and refer to procedures explicitly if they are given a fixed designation.
 New procedures can be added at the end.
 Clause renumbering will not affect the procedure designation.]

-14. Procedure for Coexistence Assurance
+14. Procedure B: Coexistence Assurance

 [Rationale: It will be easier to use and refer to procedures explicitly if they are given a fixed designation.
 New procedures can be added at the end.
 Clause renumbering will not affect the procedure designation.]

+15. Procedure C: Confirmation of Sponsor Members and WG Vice Chairs

+Consistent with the IEEE 802 LMSC Policies and Procedures and the IEEE 802 LMSC Working Group Policies and Procedures, the following procedures apply to the Sponsor Member positions:

+*the term for all Members of the Sponsor ends at close of the first plenary session of each even numbered year

+*the Sponsor Chair is elected by the members of the Sponsor; all other positions require the confirmation of the Sponsor

+*the positions of LMSC Vice Chair(s), LMSC Executive Secretary, Recording Secretary, Treasurer, and Member(s) Emeritus are appointed by the LMSC Chair

+*Chairs of the WGs and TAGs are subject to election by the subgroup, per the IEEE 802 LMSC Working Group Policies and Procedures

+A letter of endorsement, per subclause 4.1 of the IEEE 802 LMSC Working Group Policies and Procedures, is required for confirmation or election of any person by the Sponsor, and for confirmation to the position of Vice Chair of any WG or TAG.

 [Rationale: It will be convenient to establish explicit procedures, in one place, to guide the election and confirmation process.
 This text brings together information that is currently scattered.
 It also adds one specific procedure that is otherwise ambiguous; namely, that the Member(s) Emeritus are appointed by the LMSC Chair.
 It would be better for the procedure to be extended with further procedural details to guide the election administration.]